Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 dbt Copilot can currently be found in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot).
 Future releases will bring dbt Copilot to the [Visual Editor](/docs/cloud/build-ve-copilot) and even more parts of the dbt Cloud application.

-To use dbt Copilot, you must have a dbt Cloud [Enterprise account](https://www.getdbt.com/contact) and and administrative privileges to opt-in to the feature for your team.
+To use dbt Copilot, you must have a dbt Cloud [Enterprise account](https://www.getdbt.com/contact) and administrative privileges to opt-in to the feature for your team.

 </Expandable>